 Strong immunity avoids many common diseases.
-So vitamin C plays a key role.
-To get required levels of Vitamin C always a good idea is to get it from Fruits.
+Vitamin C plays a key role to get immunity.
+Always get it from Fruits and Vegetables.

-Selected Fruits and vegetables have a rich source of Vitamin C and you will not have side effects.
+I have selected Fruits and vegetables to have a rich source of Vitamin C. These will not give side effects.

 5 Top Rich in Vitamin C Fruits